mauricemach/zappa/docs/0.3-gumbo/reference.md

 Serves `";zappa.run(#{your_function});"` as `/foo.js`, with content-type `application/javascript`.

-To use it, you must also include `/zappa/zappa.js` in your template, before `/foo.js`.
+To use it, you must also include `/zappa/zappa.js` in your page, before `/foo.js`.

 ### @shared